Open-Source-Community/BASH-JAM-I/Renamer/README.md

 ### Renamer bash script
-this script renames files in a specific directory **but the files names shouldn't contain spaces**
+Renaming files in a specific directory **but the files names shouldn't contain spaces**

 ### Input
 takes 2 inputs/parameters